Adapting Computation to Adapting Landscapes

 From Team Aristotle FTW.
 See also:

-Given my non-existant computer science background, Jeremy’s blog is where I head to try and pick up some of the more fundemental concepts that underpin computation.
+Given my non-existent computer science background, Jeremy’s blog is where I head to try and pick up some of the more fundamental concepts that underpin computation.
 Occasionally I understand what I’m reading.
 Those are the best times.